L1lith/Node-DuckDNS/README.md

 # Node DuckDNS client
 This is a [DuckDNS](https://duckdns.org) client in ~50 lines of non-uglified code with only 2 dependencies, making it easy to trust and easy to use anywhere NodeJS is supported.
-DuckDNS is a straightforward dynamic DNS service, making it easy to have a static domain name pointing to your computer even when your home network changes it's external ip address.
+DuckDNS is a straightforward dynamic DNS service, making it easy to have a static domain name pointing to your computer even when your home network routinely changes it's external ip address.

 ## Getting Started
 *Note for beginners:* these instructions expect that you can figure out very basic terminal usage (particularly the `cd` command), as well as have [git](https://git-scm.com/) and [Node.js](https://nodejs.org/en) installed.
 To learn how to use the terminal please [see this tutorial](https://www.marktechpost.com/2025/04/01/the-complete-beginners-guide-to-terminal-command-prompt/).